 - Buy local street food – There are a lot of street food vendors in Busan, one of the most popular street food you have to get in Busan is the Busan Hotteok.
 It’s a rice cake pancake filled with nuts, sunflower seeds, and brown sugar.
 It’s their style while the Seoul one is typically just the brown sugar filling.
 It’s one of my favorite desserts to get and a must in Korea.

-- Enjoy the view from a cafe – There are a ton of beautiful cafes in Gamcheon Village and Korean’s love their coffee.
+- Enjoy the view from a cafe – There are a ton of beautiful cafes in Gamcheon Culture Village Busan and Korean’s love their coffee.
 So try to get one with the best views and just soak in all the gorgeous views you can get.

 - Purchase a Lock with hopes and dreams – This was my favorite thing to do in Gamcheon Village because I was there with my best friends.
 We have made it a tradition to travel to a new country every year and this year they were coming out to visit me in Korea.
 It was nice to explore this area with them so we purchased a lock together with our hopes and dreams written on it.